What similarities do I have with others? What differences do I have with others? Why are both important?

 - Instruct participants to stand up each time something stated during the activity applies to them, beginning with these applicable questions:

 - Over summer break, did you: Work part time?
 Visit the state fair?
-Babysit?
+Volunteer?
 Start a project?
-Write to a camp friend?
+Travel?

 - On the first day of school, did you: Get lost going to different classes?
-Receive a homework assignment?
 Speak to the principal?
 Tell your parents school was “Great!”?
 Eat pizza?
 Meet a new friend?
 Ask someone for a date, or get asked out?

 - Which questions did you have in common with others in the group?